 In 2016, WSYR anchor, Carrie Lazarus, featured her in an interview on ABC-TV.
 In both, 2016 and 2017, Carrie also invited her to perform at the Syracuse Civic Center, featuring the best of "Extraordinary Talent,” which then aired on ABC-TV.

 In 2017, Canen performed a solo set, primetime Saturday night, just before headliner Todd Rundgren at the Syracuse Jazz Fest for 15,000 people.
 She has been invited to tour UK music festivals and to perform the opening act for Grammy-winning artists.
 Her cover of Kalamazoo is featured in a 2019 UK short film and an documentary episode, and her recording of Work Song is included in the British Library Sound Archives.

 For performances and recordings, she has joined Anna Coogan, Willie B (Neko Case), Michael Stark (Spoon), Hank Roberts (Bill Frisell), Brian Dozoretz (Queen Latifah), Bill DiCosimo (Spyro Gyra), Doug Robinson (David Lindley) and Grammy-winning engineer Will Russell.

-Canen likes to film and record covers where she arranges, sings, and mixes vocal tracks for her YouTube channel, which has over 50 videos and 7 million views.
+Canen likes to film and record covers where she arranges, sings, and mixes vocal tracks for her YouTube channel, which has 60 videos and 10 million views.
 She also enjoys singing at fundraisers for social causes and at regional venues.